eternaldemon/datahandler/README.md

 # datahandler(Python)

 Handling Missing values in a given data set and imputing them in python.

+Install this library using pip in cmd/powershell (ADMIN) ----> pip install datahandler-bhanu

 Comes with command line support.
 Use directly from cmd/powershell by typing python filename.py datafilename.csv and wallah!

 PyPi Link -> https://pypi.org/project/datahandler-bhanu/